PeaPodTechnologies/PeaPod/docs/design/SoftwareArchitecture.md

 > Compare the sensor data to the required current state.

 List of `actuator` objects - abstract superclass for actuator library wrappers/outputs:
+- **public** `target` - float, is the actuator's target value
-- `set` function - sets actuator target, performs any necessary calculations (i.e. PID) (takes float arg, returns void)
+- `update` function - looks at target, performs any necessary calculations (i.e. PID) (takes void, returns void)
 - hardware id (string `id`)
 - actuator readable name (string `name`)
 - environment variable *dataset* name (string `evname`)

+> For actuators that rely *directly* on reading from sensors, a pointer to the sensor object should be passed at construction.
+Update should then access the `cachedread`.

 Actuate each actuator.